 - Commercial chancery disputes

 The majority of Edmund’s work is chancery related, whether as a result of express private family trusts, bondholder trust disputes, fraud claims, claims against directors or other claims of fiduciary duty, restrictions on share transfers / pre-emption rights over shares and the equitable priority of options, and much of it is arbitration, as set out above.
+Edmund is currently part way through the trial of a five week derivative action in the BVI in a dispute over a PRC group.

 Recommended in Chambers and Partners.
 Recent comments include “very popular with clients” and “very, very effective”.